Feminism in Latin America: Latin American and Latino feminist theory

-Since feminist theory often relies on Western literary works rather than personal experiences, Latin American feminist theory is a construct that has appeared only recently in order to give Latina women legitimacy in Eurocentric contexts.
-Latin American feminist theorists are known to not only get their sources from Western countries, but also from Latin American history, personal accounts, and research in the social sciences.
-There is a controversy known as “epistemic privilege” (epistemic privilege is known as the privilege a person knows or has first-hand experience on a particular subject.
+Since feminist theory often relies on Western literary works rather than personal experiences, Latin American feminist theory is a construct that has only recently emerged to confer legitimacy on Latina women in Eurocentric contexts.
+Latin American feminist theorists are known to draw on sources not only from Western countries but also from Latin American history, personal accounts, and research in the social sciences.
+There is a controversy known as "epistemic privilege" (epistemic privilege is known as the privilege a person knows or has first-hand experience on a particular subject.
 For example, a woman would know what issues impact them more than a man would), regarding how most Latina feminist philosophers enjoy a cultural and economic privilege that distances them from the living conditions of the majority of Latin American women.
-Feminist philosopher Ofelia Schutte has argued that “feminist philosophy requires a home in a broader Latin American Feminist theory and not in the discipline of philosophy in Latin America.”
+Feminist philosopher Ofelia Schutte has argued that "feminist philosophy requires a home in a broader Latin American Feminist theory and not in the discipline of philosophy in Latin America."

-Because Latin America is a vast area, the diversity of this feminist theory can make it difficult to characterize.
-However, several notable Latin feminist theorists include Marcela Rios Tobar, Ofelia Schutte, and Gloria Anzaldúa.
+Because Latin America is a vast region, the diversity of feminist theory there can make it difficult to characterize.
+However, several notable Latin feminist theorists include Marcela Ríos Tobar, Ofelia Schutte, and Gloria Anzaldúa.
 Latina feminist philosopher Maria Lugones addressed ethnocentric racism, bilingualism, multiculturalism, and her concept of "address".
-Many Latina feminists borrow concepts that Lugones introduced, such as “the role of language, bodies, objects, and places.”
-Graciela Hierro, born in 1928 in Mexico addressed “feminist ethics and the roles of feminism in public and academic spaces.
+Many Latina feminists borrow concepts that Lugones introduced, such as "the role of language, bodies, objects, and places."
+Graciela Hierro, born in 1928 in Mexico, addressed "feminist ethics and the roles of feminism in public and academic spaces.

 Causes

 There is a fairly solid consensus among academics and activists that women's participation in leftist movements has been one of the central reasons for the development of Latin American feminism.
-However, some Latin American countries were able to attain legal rights for women in rightist, conservative contexts.
-Julie Shayne argues that there are five factors which contributed to the emergence of revolutionary feminism:
+However, some Latin American countries were able to attain legal rights for women in right wing, conservative contexts.
+Julie Shayne argues that there are five factors that contributed to the emergence of revolutionary feminism: